lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Greenish Warbler, another ring species

+{{< figure src="greenish_warbler.png" title="A [greenish warbler](https://en.wikipedia.org/wiki/Greenish_warbler)." >}}

 This is another ring species, and one that is *closer* to a true ring species than the Californian salamanders (though still not a perfect ring species - it seems there are no simple true cases!).
 These birds, *Phylloscopus trochiloides*, inhabit the closed boundary of the Tibetan Plateau, of which two reproductively isolated forms co-exist in central Siberia.
 Genetic studies find some degree of selection against interbreeding, contributing to the speciation process.
 This happened over about a million years, so we're using the phylogenetic species concept here.

 Sources: [here](https://whyevolutionistrue.com/2014/07/16/there-are-no-ring-species/) and [here](https://www.nature.com/articles/nature13285).

 ### Hybrid plants and polyploidy

+{{< figure src="tragopogon_polyploidy.png">}}

-*Tragopogon miscellus* are 'allopolyploid' plants (multiple sets of chromosomes, some from another species) that formed repeatedly during the past 80 years following the introduction of three diploids species from Europe to the US.
+*Tragopogon miscellus* are 'allopolyploid' plants (multiple sets of chromosomes, some from another species) that formed repeatedly during the past 80 years following the introduction of three diploid species from Europe to the US.
 This new species has become established in the wild and reproduces on its own.
 The crossbreeding process that we have used to make new fruits and crops more generally exploits polyploidy (e.g. cultivated strawberries) to enhance susceptibility to selection for desired traits.

 Source: [here](https://academic.oup.com/biolinnean/article-abstract/82/4/485/2643081).

 ### Alligators and chickens growing feathers

+{{< figure src="alligator_feathers.png" title="Primitive feathers on an alligator." >}}

 In the lab, a change in the expression patterns (controlled by upstream genes) of two regulatory genes led to alligators developing feathers on their skin instead of scales.
 These occur via the 'Sonic hedgehog' (Shh) pathway, one of the many developmental cascades activated by homeotic genes.
 The phenotypes observed in these experiments closely resembled those of the unusual filamentous appendages found in the fossils of some feathered dinosaurs, as if transitional.